 Plus!
 The PS Question!
 I throw a verbal curve ball at Steve and put the clock on him until he comes up with a great answer!
 Resources mentioned in this show:

-You’ll also find the podcast on iTunes, Zune, Stitcher and the Blackberry network.
+You’ll also find the podcast on iTunes, SoundCloud and Google Play.

 Thank you for listening, I really appreciate it.
 Don’t forget, if you enjoy the show – please leave me a 5 star review on iTunes 🙂 (Here are some instructions on how to do that).